bencoveney/barrelsby/CONTRIBUTING.md

 * Include unit tests for any changed code.
 * Include relevant updates to `README.md`.
 * Be consistent with the existing coding style.

+## Issues

+It is a good idea (however not strictly required) to create an issue to discuss changes before making them.

+Anyone is welcome to work on any issue marked *help wanted*.